criteo/tf-yarn/README.md

 ### Accessing prod-pa4 data from preprod-pa4 and vice-versa

 prod- and preprod- clusters are connected into a single ViewFS.
-In order to access prod- data from the containers in preprod- and vice-versa, tf-skein has to acquire a delegation token for the corresponding namenode.
+In order to access prod- data from the containers in preprod- and vice-versa, tf-yarn has to acquire a delegation token for the corresponding namenode.
 To make this happen list the namenode in the `name_nodes` argument to `run_on_yarn`: